Research within Youth Justice and Victim Support

 • it is relevant and managed in accordance with legal and administrative requirements

-• research questions are of sufficient value, purpose or significance for Youth Justice to justify the expenditure of any necessary time and effort required of Youth Justice's young people and/or staff
+• research questions are of sufficient value, purpose, or significance for the department to justify the expenditure of any necessary time and effort required of youths and/or staff

 • the research methodology is appropriate and feasible, and aligns with research questions and intended outcomes